Utilizing Class Methods

 # Output: 2

-Class methods cannot change the state of an instance (instance variables) and should be used to manipulate class variables or the class itself.
+Class methods cannot modify instance variables.
+They should be used only to work with class variables or perform operations related to the class as a whole.

 Want to learn more?